Weeds and diseases

 - Some native species can behave like weeds, like Sweet Pittosporum and Sallow Wattle which aggressively crowd out endemic native species as they spread outside their normal range.

-Parks Victoria works with the Department of Environment, Land, Water and Planning (DELWP), other land managers, land owners and community groups to manage weeds in parks.
-Visit the DELWP website for more information about Weeds and Pests on Public Land.
+Parks Victoria works with the Department of Energy, Environment and Climate Action (DEECA), other land managers, land owners and community groups to manage weeds in parks.
+Visit the DEECA website for more information about Weeds and Pests on Public Land.

 The four objectives for weed management are to: